 Listed below are the categories of residential preservatives:

-The most common wood preservatives used for treating wood intended for residential building projects fall into two categories: ACQ and two formulations of copper azole (CA-B and CA-C).
+The most common wood preservatives used for treating wood intended for residential building projects fall into two formulations of copper azole (CA-B and CA-C).
 The American Wood Protection Association has established minimum retention levels for wood treated with these preservatives.
-A board treated with CA or ACQ will indicate the retention level on the label.
+A board treated with CA will indicate the retention level on the label.

-The second category of preservatives includes wood treated with two variations of ACQ and CA. The preservatives are micronized copper quaternary (MCQ) and micronized copper azole (MCA).
-The copper in MCA and MCQ is ground into microscopic particles.
+The second category of preservatives includes wood treated with variations of CA. The preservatives are known as micronized copper azole (MCA).
+The copper in MCA is ground into microscopic particles.
 The tiny particle size eliminates the need for solvents to dissolve the copper into the water-based treatment solution.

-MCA- and MCQ-treated wood offer advantages over wood treated with ACQ and CA. One of the most important advantages is that the copper in MCA and MCQ treated wood is less corrosive to fasteners and hardware than the copper in wood treated with ACQ and CA. Additionally, MCQ- and MCA-treated wood can come into contact with aluminum without discoloration or corrosion.
-Another advantage is that wood treated with MCQ and MCA keeps more of its natural color.
+MCA-treated wood offer advantages over wood treated with CA. One of the most important advantages is that the copper in MCA-treated wood is less corrosive to fasteners and hardware than the copper in wood treated with CA. Additionally, MCA-treated wood can come into contact with aluminum without discoloration or corrosion.
+Another advantage is that wood treated with MCA keeps more of its natural color.
 The lighter color will have a more pleasing appearance, and it can be painted with light-colored paints or stains.

 MCA-treated wood is less prone to off-gassing as well.
 The microparticles are forced into the wood under pressure with no solvent.
 This process ensures that the preservative will hold up to the exterior environmental factors much better than other types of treated wood.